Astyk/Growler/README.md

 #Growler

 A simple, event-based, Growl-style notification system for mooTools.
-Growler is compatible with MooTools Core 1.2.5 and 1.3 .
+Growler is compatible with MooTools Core 1.3.

 ##License